 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 8 for details.
+See page 7 for details.
+This plan is accredited.
+See How this plan works, Section 1.

 Sponsored by: The National Postal Mail Handlers Union, AFL-CIO, a Division of LIUNA.